Tag Governance

 Define approved values in the following two ways:

-Static values - define a static list of approved values.
+-Static values - define a static list of approved values.

+-Dynamic values (coming soon) - define a regex to identify approved values.
 Static values - Select values manually by choosing approved values from the list of values available in Finout or by bulk uploading values using CSV.
 A policy can include up to 10K approved values.

 Click Next.
 You are brought to the Results Column step.